shadsakib/Download-Manager/README.md

 # Download Manager
+A java application which is used to download files from the internet.

 *Features:*
 * Pause, Resume, Cancel downloads
-* Multiple downloads
+* Download multiple files together
 * Download progress shown
-* Directory selection for download
+* Directory can be specified for each download